ErumMushtaq/FML/README.md

-# FML-Federated Medical Learning
+# What If Kidney Tumor Segmentation Challenge (KiTS19) Never Happened
- Federated Medical imaging is a git repository that hosts naturals splits based Medical daatsets.
-Below is the list of Datasets included.
+ This repository hosts the code of our ICMLA paper What If Kidney Tumor Segmentation Challenge (KiTS19) Never Happened.

 ##KiTS19